How Memories are Stored in the Brain

 Learning & Memory

-Find out what happens when we learn and how memories are stored in the brain, through memory games, quizzes and interactive activities for the whole audience.
+Find out what happens when we learn and how are memories stored in the brain, through memory games, quizzes and interactive activities for the whole audience.
+By learning about learning students can make the most of their memories and improve exam prep with smart revision techniques.

 Spectacular Science Shows & Workshops

-Our science shows and workshops are highly interactive, engaging and great fun.
-They are delivered by our expert presenters, with time for Q & A included.
-The memory shows work well as headline events for whole year groups, packed with spectacular science, fun experiments and loads of demos about our amazing brains.
-The Rethinking Revision workshop is designed for smaller groups and allows everyone to get hands-on, developing their own science-based revision timetable.
+Our science shows and workshops are highly interactive, engaging and great fun - yes, even the ones sharing smart revision techniques!
+They are delivered by expert presenters, with plenty of time for Q&A. The memory shows work well as headline events for whole year groups, perhaps as part of an exam prep drop down day, packed with spectacular science, fun experiments and loads of demos about our amazing brains.
+Our Rethinking Revision workshop is designed for smaller groups and allows everyone to get hands-on, developing their own plan incorporating science-based techniques for revision.
 The sessions also work perfectly together, with the workshop building on what students learn in the show.

 Rethinking Revision Workshop